 In contrast, if you wire solar panels in parallel, you have an advantage regarding the MPPT controller’s size and cost.

-In parallel wiring, the voltage remains low, and the amperage increases.
+With parallel wiring, the voltage remains low, and the amperage increases.
 In practice, you can use a much smaller MPPT controller for the same panels wired in parallel and connect more panels to the same controller.

 To illustrate this advantage, let’s say you have six 100w solar panels of 20.3V and a current of 4.93A.